 The Group has established a liquidity risk policy, which sets out the practices that each business unit must perform to manage exposure to liquidity risk, and the Company has adopted this policy.
-Liquidity risk is managed on an on-going basis and reported monthly through the Risk and Governance Committee and quarterly through the Board.
+Liquidity risk is managed on an on-going basis and reported monthly at the Treasury Governance and Risk Forum.